radiantnode/rspec-flamingo/README.md

 # rspec-flamingo

-A custom rspec formatter that just outputs 🦩 for everything.
+A custom RSpec formatter that just outputs 🦩 for everything.
 This is made from an inside joke and should not be used in any sane workplace.

 ### Install the gem